 HIV (Human Immunodeficiency Virus) is a virus that destroys cells vital to a person’s immune system.
 It robs the body of its ability to fight other infections and illnesses.
 HIV makes the immune system weaker.
 When this happens, other infections can occur and Acquired Immunodeficiency Syndrome (AIDS) develops.
 AIDS is the advanced stage of HIV infection.

-- Tattooing, skin piercing or acupuncture with unsterilized needles that have been in contact with the virus
+- Tattooing, skin piercing, or acupuncture with unsterilized needles that have been in contact with the virus

 HIV cannot be spread by:

-- Sweat, spit, tears, clothes, phones, toilet seats or drinking fountains
+- Sweat, spit, tears, clothes, phones, toilet seats, or drinking fountains

-- Touching or hugging someone who is HIV positive or by working, living or having non-sexual contact with someone who is HIV positive
+- Touching or hugging someone who is HIV positive or by working, living, or having non-sexual contact with someone who is HIV positive

-- Fever or sweats
+- Fever or night sweats

 - Joint or muscle pain

-- Swollen glands
+- Swollen lymph nodes

-- Rapid, unexplained weight loss
+- Rapid and unexplained weight loss

-- Nausea, vomiting or diarrhea
+- Chronic diarrhea

-A blood test is done.
-The HIV blood test is looking for HIV antibodies.
-Antibodies are the body’s response to infection.
-They are found in the blood when someone has been exposed to the virus.
-HIV antibodies can take up to 13 weeks to show up in the blood after someone has been infected.
-This period after exposure but before antibodies are present is called the window period.
-A person needs to have their HIV test repeated if 13 weeks have not passed since potential exposure.
-A negative test during the window period should be repeated when the window period is over.
+Testing for HIV is done through a blood test.
+The HIV blood test looks for HIV antibodies.
+Antibodies are the body’s response to infection; they are found in the blood when someone has been exposed to the virus.
+HIV antibodies can take up to 6 weeks to show up in the blood after someone has been infected, this period after exposure and before the presence of antibodies is called the window period.
+If 6 weeks have not passed since the exposure or a person has a negative test before 6 weeks have passed, the test must be repeated when the window period of 6 weeks is over.
 If antibodies are detected in your blood, this means you are HIV positive.